sheldonlsides/ToonTanks/README.md

 * Displaying UI widgets for game start and game end events
 * Create a custom Player Controller for detecting player events (Example: Is player input enabled)
 * Using Particle Systems\Effects for projectiles and explosions
+* Camera shake affect when target is hit and destroyed